novifinancial/serde-reflection/serde-reflection/README.md

 [![License](https://img.shields.io/badge/license-Apache-green.svg)](../LICENSE-APACHE)
 [![License](https://img.shields.io/badge/license-MIT-green.svg)](../LICENSE-MIT)

 This crate provides a way to extract format descriptions for Rust containers that implement the Serialize and/or Deserialize trait(s) of Serde.

+Format descriptions are useful in several ways:
+* Stored under version control, formats can be tested to prevent unintended modifications of binary serialization formats (e.g. by changing variant order).
+* Formats can be passed to [`serde-generate`](https://docs.rs/serde-generate/0.19.2/serde_generate/) in order to generate class definitions and provide Serde-compatible binary serialization in other languages (C++, python, Java, etc).

 ## Quick Start